Work Preservation Fund, Inc.

 Certified Payroll Records (CPRs)

-Current regulations require contractors working on public works to upload CPRs directly to the State of California’s Compliance Monitoring Unit (CMU).
-There is nothing in the regulations, however, that relieves or changes the obligations of an awarding agency to provide access to CPRs upon request, as required by Labor Code section 1776.
-Awarding agencies should continue to comply with requests for CPRs from the public, enforcement agencies, multi-employer Taft-Hartley trust funds, and joint labor-management committees established pursuant to the federal Labor Management Cooperation Act, as required by Labor Code section 1776.
+Current regulations require contractors working on public works to upload CPRs directly to the California Labor Commissioner’s Compliance Monitoring Unit (CMU).
+Cal.
+Lab.
+Code § 1771.4(a)(3)(A); 8 CCR §§ 16460(a), 16461(b).
+There is nothing in the regulations, however, that relieves or changes the obligations of an awarding agency to provide access to CPRs upon request, as required by Cal.
+Lab.
+Code § 1776(b).